 Many business owners don‘t realise that the expenses they can claim against income go beyond rent, rates, equipment, marketing, insurance and salaries.
 How about food, holidays and school fees?

-To help find out if you could cut your tax bill, we’ve asked Jonathan Amponsah of the The Tax Guys to explain more about some of the less well known business expenses you can claim.
+To help find out if you could cut your tax bill, we asked a tax expert to explain more about some of the less well-known business expenses you can claim.